 - Lilly Belle

 Not having someone like Roy on your side could be detrimental to any business.
-Make sure to stop and have your picture made with him and Minnie down below the train station on Main Street.
+So make sure to stop and have your picture made with him and Minnie down below the train station on Main Street.

 Additionally, you can find Walt Disney with Mickey (the Partners statue) down in front of the castle.
 It’s another great photo option.

 Last but not least, we have my personal favorite.
 This train is in honor of the woman behind the man, Lillian Bounds Disney, Walt’s wife.